Kooroshoo/Deep-Learning-for-Computer-Vision/README.md

 *Repeat this billions of times until the error is near zero.*

-### 10. Summary: The Computational Price
+### 8. Summary: The Computational Price

-The Transformer is powerful because it connects "everything to everything."
+Attention is powerful because it connects "everything to everything."
 However, this comes at a cost.

 #### The Complexity: $O(N^2)$
 * **Why:** If you double the sentence length ($N$), the number of attention calculations quadruples.